uclid-org/riscverifier/README.md

 ## Running the generated models and scalability

-Running with Boolector or CVC4 is best.
 Note that the base models without specifications have no quantifiers.
-The models are in QF\_ABV (June.7.2020).
-The option for Uclid5 to run with the external solver CVC4 is:
+The SMT models are in QF\_ABV (June.7.2020).
+The option for Uclid5 to run with the external solver is -s.
+For example:

 `uclid -s "cvc4 --incremental --lang smt2 --force-logic=ALL" model.ucl`